Price Rate of Change Indicator

 As with all oscillators, the ROC can be used to time the market entry into a trend.
 It can also be used as a trend identification indicator as well as used to measure divergence in the momentum and price.

 The first chart below shows the price rate of change oscillator applied to the daily chart.
-The setting for this indicator is the default 9 period setting.
+The setting for this indicator is the default 9-period setting.

-As you can see in the above chart example, the PROC moves within the fixed 0-line and indicates rising and falling momentum in price.
+As you can see in the above chart example, the PROC indicator moves within the fixed 0-line and indicates rising and falling momentum in price.
 This can be used as a technical oscillator to buy the dips in the uptrend or to sell the rallies in the downtrend.

 The calculation of the PROC indicator is very simple and this technical oscillator is in fact very simple in its calculation.

-How to calculate the Price Rate of Change Oscillator?
+How to Calculate the Price Rate of Change Oscillator?

 The calculation for the price rate of change oscillator is, as the name suggests, the rate of change.
-The calculation of the PROC is defined below.
+The calculation of the PROC indicator is defined below.

 There are various settings that can be used for the ROC oscillator.
-For one, the common settings used for this indicator is 9-periods.
+For one, the common setting used for this indicator is 9-periods.
 Other commonly used indicator settings include 14 and 25 as well.

 Readers should remember that there is no absolute number that can magically give the right settings.
 Rather, it is important to analyze the behavior of the security in order to use the right or the most appropriate settings for the ROC oscillator.

 The volatility of the price of the asset being analyzed is of course of utmost importance.
 Using too small a number can lead to very choppy readings while using a higher configuration setting could potentially smooth the ROC to the point that signals can be very delayed.